Luca06Luwa/CH-Launcher-Redux/README.md

 Current things I need to add:
 ---
-- Api to detect and update PTB builds
+- Api to detect and update CH PTB and Launcher
-- Implement a basic UI
+- Implement a basic UI that just makes it useable
 - Colour profile creator
+- CH Settings Editor